 This program is Part 1 in our

-Tech Venture ProgramJuly 15, 22 & 29
+Tech Venture ProgramJuly 18, July 25, & August 1

-The Tech Venture Workshop is the first phase of the three-part NYU Tech Venture Program.
-The Tech Venture Workshop (TVW) is a three half-day immersive program where NYU faculty, and their PhD student/postdoc teams learn how to test the commercial potential of their research directly with customers and partners.
-Participating teams receive up to $1,000 in grant funding from the NSF, training and mentorship on selecting the right market, customer segment, intellectual property, and more.
+The Tech Venture Workshop, the first phase of the three-part NYU Tech Venture Program, is a three half-day immersive program sponsored by the National Science Foundation.
+NYU faculty and their PhD student/postdoc teams participate in this program to learn how to test the commercial viability of their research directly with customers and partners.
+During the workshop, teams receive training and mentorship on selecting the appropriate market, customer segment, and value proposition.
+Participants also gain insights into intellectual property protection and gain access to follow-on grant opportunities.
+Furthermore, teams receive up to $7,000 in reimbursable grant funding for Customer Discovery Tools, Prototyping, Conference, and Travel expenses! 🚀

-ApplyThe Tech Venture Workshop (TVW) trains researchers in the fundamentals of the Lean Startup approach as they begin to explore the commercial potential of their research and technologies.
 TVW is offered three times a year in the Spring, Summer and Fall semesters.
 It requires a three half-day commitment for the online workshops, and five to 10 hours per week to complete a total of 20 customer discovery interviews.
 Accepted teams can expect to learn:

 Following the Workshop: Teams who successfully complete all three days of the Workshop receive NSF-lineage on their venture, making them eligible to apply for the NSF’s I-Corps program, which comes with $50,000 in grant in funding for customer discovery.